Hamid6426/hamid-learn-log/PNPM.md

 `pnpm --version`

-## Creating The First Project
+## Creating a Project

+* Go to a directory
+* Open terminal
+* Initialize a new pnpm project

+`pnpm init`

 * To create a new React project using pnpm:

 `Run pnpm create react-app my-app`

-Navigate to the project directory:
+* Navigate to the project directory:

 `cd my-app`

-Install dependencies:
+* Install/Update dependencies:

-`pnpm install`
+`pnpm install` or `pnpm update`

-Start the development server:
+* Start the development server:

 `pnpm start`

 ## Second Project

-* To start your second project:
+* Go to a directory
+* Open terminal
-Create a new directory for your second project Initialize a new pnpm project: pnpm init
+* Initialize a new pnpm project

-Install React and MUI:
-pnpm install react react-dom @mui/material @emotion/react @emotion/styled
-Create a new React app manually or use a template Install dependencies: pnpm install
+`pnpm init`

+* To create a new React project using pnpm:

+`Run pnpm create react-app my-app`

+* Navigate to the project directory:

+`cd my-app`

+* Install/Update dependencies:

+`pnpm install` or `pnpm update`

-Start the development server: pnpm start
+* Start the development server:

-Note: You can also use pnpm create with a template or clone an existing project for your second project.
+`pnpm start`

+## Difference Between Projects

+After installing the first there are a few advantages to the second project

+1- Faster installation: pnpm uses a content-addressable storage system, which reduces the time it takes to install dependencies.
+2- Efficient dependency management: pnpm creates a single store for all dependencies, reducing duplication and saving disk space.
+3- Improved performance: pnpm's efficient management and storage system lead to faster package installation and updates.
+4- Consistent package versions: pnpm ensures that all projects using the same package version, reducing conflicts and inconsistencies.
+5- Easy project setup: pnpm's init command sets up a new project with a pnpm-workspace.yaml file, making it easy to manage multiple projects.